Lilies for Cut Flowers

 Oriental lilies are popular for outstanding fragrance and once cut will release this fragrance indoors.
 Asiatic lilies are not fragrant but are the earliest to flower and have very long stems, making them perfect cut flowers.

+Lily stems can be cut anytime after the lowest bud, which will be the first to open, is showing its true colour.
 When placing the lilies in a vase ensure there are no leaves in the water to foul it.
+Leave the upper leaves on the stem as they will provide nutrients for the unopened flower buds.
 Keep the vase out of direct sunlight and the lilies will last longer.
 Change the water daily.
 A drop of bleach will help to keep the water clean.
-They will last from 7-14 days.
+They will last from 7-14 days